 This installation uses stark contrasting principles (plastics vs nature) and transforms what most people would define as trash into an "ethereal experience."

 Jellyfish populations are surprisingly, yet heavily linked to human activity.
 As greenhouse gases increase, much of the excess heat is absorbed by our oceans.

 Unlike many marine species, jellyfish actually thrive in warm water, and don't need as much Oxygen to survive.
 As other fish and water species have began to dissipate, jellyfish are thriving more than ever - which is often a harbinger of an ailing ocean.
 These larger populations have even been responsible for disabling ships, disabling nuclear power plants, decimating salmon farms, and warding off tourists.

-The contrast between plastic and nature makes the viewer ponder his individual effect on the planet.
-The goal is to end the state of apathy in the individual through an interactive and touchable installation.
+The contrast between plastic and nature makes the viewer ponder his or her individual effect on the planet.
+The goal is to end the state of apathy in the individual through an interactive, introspective, and touchable installation.

 don't be a jellyfish

 Another fan posing inside of the Jellyfish Installation during Art Basel Miami, 2019